Menu

 Who we’re looking for:

-• HR professionals and DEI leaders
+• HR professionals and hiring managers

 • Iwi, Māori and Pacific organisations

-• Disabled people and community advocates
+• Government agencies and community providers

 Your insights are crucial to ensuring this qualification is practical, inclusive, and future-focused.